quantumos-org/quantum-os/README.md

 <img src="assets/Mine.png" />

-# ☕ Download & Install
+# ☕ Download & Install from source
 If you wan't to download QuantumOS you need the following tools:

 Tools: